 Even though emergency remote teaching offers no time for conducting teacher professional development without pressure, that does not mean that you cannot still develop your online classroom flow in a matter of days.
 Keep reading this post to see how you can set up a classroom on Edmodo or Class Dojo.

 What is a broken distance classroom?

-Everything can be achieved with the effective use of proper tools, even if you are not very tech-savvy and even if you live on another continent.
-The most important step is to use a proper combination of tools so that you do not develop a broken distance classroom.
+Everything can be achieved with the effective use of proper tools, even if you are not tech-savvy and live on another continent.
+The most important step is to use a proper combination of tools to not develop a broken distance classroom.
 A broken or incomplete distance learning classroom is a classroom that is not effective because important aspects are missing.
 These aspects are:

 - LMS platform – Learning management systems serve as a way for you to build courses easily, complete the assessment, and communicate with your students asynchronously in one place;

 - Content creation tools for interactive and engaging material creation;

 - Assessment tools (often already integrated into the LMS);

 - Communication tools (often already integrated into the LMS);